istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

 ## Before you begin

-*   Setup Istio by following the instructions in the [Installation guide](/docs/setup/).
+*   Set up Istio by following the instructions in the [Installation guide](/docs/setup/).

 *   Deploy the [sleep]({{< github_tree >}}/samples/sleep) sample app to use as a test source for sending requests.
     If you have